aakif100/socials-the-UI-UX-design-/README.md

 ## Contributing

 Contributions are not accepted at the moment.
 Feel free to fork the repository and create your own version.

+## Acknowledgments

+- Inspired by the need for a simple and elegant social media experience.
+- Built with passion and creativity.

+Feel free to explore, modify, and share Socials.
+Happy coding!